 Studied classical dance with Anna Mascolo and danced in the Gulbenkian Ballet between 1984 and 1989.
-Mantero started choreographing in 1987 and, since 1991, has been presenting her solo and group work all over Europe, Argentina, Brazil, Canada, Singapore, South Korea and the USA.
+She started choreographing in 1987 and, since 1991, has become a benchmark of the New Portuguese Dance, and has been presenting her solo and group work all over Europe, Argentina, Uruguay, Brazil, Canada, Singapore, South Korea and the USA.

 SURREPTITIOUS (clandestine body)